 Minn.
 Stat.
-CHARTER SCHOOLS Van Ma Workpaper Section Yes No Reference a. a claim for payment from an imprest payroll bank account or investment of excess money; b. payment of tax or aid anticipation certificates; c. payment of contributions to a pension or retirement fund; d. vendor payments; and e. payment of bond principal, bond interest, and a fiscal agent service charge from the debt redemption fund.
+CHARTER SCHOOLS Workpaper Section Yes No Reference 1 T a. a claim for payment from an imprest payroll bank account or investment of excess money; b. payment of tax or aid anticipation certificates; c. payment of contributions to a pension or retirement fund; d. vendor payments; and e. payment of bond principal, bond interest, and a fiscal agent service charge from the debt redemption fund.
 B. Did the charter school use electronic funds transfers only for the above enumerated transactions?
 C. Did the charter school enact a plan containing the following policy controls requiring: annual delegation of authority to make electronic funds transfers to a designated business administrator?
 2. the disbursing bank to keep a certified copy of delegation of authority?
 3. identification of the initiator of each electronic transfer?
 4. the initiator to document the request and obtain approval for each transfer from the designated business administrator, prior to the transaction?
 5. written confirmation of each transaction within one business day?
 6. a list of transactions to be submitted to the charter school's board at the next regular meeting after the transaction?
-Part X. Related Party Lease Costs § 124E.02 (a) For purposes of this Part: - A "related party" is an affiliate or immediate relative of the other party in question, an affiliate of an immediate relative, or an immediate relative of an affiliate. - "Affiliate" is a person that directly or indirectly, through one or more intermediaries, controls, is controlled by, or is under common control with another person. - "immediate family" means an individual whose relationship by blood, marriage, adoption, or partnering is no more remote than first cousin. - "Person" means an individual or entity of any kind. - "Control" means the ability to affect the management, operations, or policy actions or decisions of a person, whether through ownership of voting securities, by contract, or otherwise.
+Part X. Related Party Lease Costs • § 124E.02 For purposes of this Part: - A "related party" is an affiliate or immediate relative of the other interested party, an affiliate of an immediate relative who is the other interested party, or an immediate relative of an affiliate who is the other interested party. - "Affiliate" is a person that directly or indirectly, through one or more intermediaries, controls, is controlled by, or is under common control with another person. - "Immediate family" means an individual whose relationship by blood, marriage, adoption, or partnership is no more remote than first cousin. - "Person" means an individual or entity of any kind. - "Control" means the ability to affect the management, operations, or policy actions or decisions of a person, whether by owning voting securities, by contract, or otherwise.

 Minn.
 Stat.
 Section CHARTER SCHOOLS Yes No Workpaper Reference § 124E.13, subd.
-A. If the charter school entered into a lease of real property with a relate party: ed was the lessor a nonprofit corporation under chapter 317A or a cooperative under chapter 308A; and 2. was the lease cost reasonable under Minn.
-Stat. § 124E.13, subo 1.
+2 A. If the charter school entered into a lease of real property with a related party: 1 was the lessor a nonprofit corporation under chapter 317A or a cooperative under chapter 308A; and 2 was the lease cost reasonable under Minn.
+Stat. § 124E.13, subd.
 2?
-B. If the charter school entered into as lessee a lease with a related party does the lease contain the statement, "This lease is subject to Minnes Statutes, section 124E.13, subdivision 2?"
+B. If the charter school entered into as lessee a lease with a related party, does the lease contain the statement, "This lease is subject to Minnesota Statutes, section 124E.13, subdivision 2?"
 XI.
-Open Meeting Law § 124E.03, dubd.
-5, 13D.01 A. Minnesota Open Meeting Law (Applies to governing body of a school district, unorganized territory, county, city, town, or other public bod and to any committee, subcommittee, board, department, or commiss of the public body.) ly; 1.
-Were all meetings of the governing board and of any committee, subcommittee, board, department, or commission of the governing open to the public? board 2.
-If a meeting was closed, did the governing board state on the record specific grounds permitting the meeting to be closed and describe the subject to be discussed? §§ 13D.05, subd.
+Open Meeting Law § 124E.03, subd.
+5(a), 13D.01 A. Minnesota Open Meeting Law (Applies to governing body of a school district, unorganized territory, county, city, town, or other public body; and to any committee, subcommittee, board, department, or commission of the public body.)
+1. Were all meetings of the governing board and of any committee, subcommittee, board, department, or commission of the governing board open to the public?
+2. If a meeting was closed, did the governing board state on the record the specific grounds permitting the meeting to be closed and describe the subject to be discussed? §§ 13D.05, subd.
 1(d), 13D.03 3.
-Were all closed meetings, except those closed as permitted by the attorney-client privilege, electronically recorded at the expense of t public body? he a b c d (a+b) - (c+d) = e $e \times 1.1 = f$ g g - f Name of Depository Funds in Savings, CDs, and NOW Accounts Funds in Non-interest- Bearing Checking Accounts Amount of Insurance Coverage Amount of Bond Deposits Requiring Collateral Amount of Collateral Needed (110% of Deposits Requiring Collateral) Market Value of Collateral Provided Sufficient (Insufficient) Collateral Coverage
+Were all closed meetings, except those closed as permitted by the attorney-client privilege, electronically recorded at the expense of the public body?

 Part XII.
 Audit Conclusion

 The auditor must state a conclusionbased on this questionnaire and any other audit procedures performedwhether the client has complied with the legal provisions reviewed relating to charter schools.

 Conclusion:

-Conclusion.